HPCNow/hpcnow-labs/admin-training/slurm/02-host-and-partitions.md

 -->
 In this hands-on, you are going to simulate a very large environment thanks to a tuned Slurm setup.
 You will be able to setup different hosts and partitions, and submit some jobs to this virtual cluster.
 Since this is not a real cluster, the commands performed by each job should be very light, like sleep or hostname command.

-The configuration that you will be able to setup in this virtual environment should be suitable for production with minor changes.
+The configuration that you will be able to set up in this virtual environment should be suitable for production with minor changes.

-*Estimated time : 45 minutes*
+*Estimated time: 45 minutes*

 ## Requirements
-* Cluster account.
 * Laptop with SSH client.
 * Virtual Slurm environment created in the hands-on 01